allan-bonadio/squishy_electron_4/articles/definitionOfUnits.md

 Anyway, he needed a conversion factor in there, and he called it *h*.

 This was just as quantum mechanics was starting to be understood.
-And, it turned out, that instead of using frequencies measured in cycles per second, it fit better to measure them in radians per second.
+Back then, people were using frequencies measured in cycles per second. it fit better to measure them in radians per second.
 Imagine if you take the radius of a circle, and you used that length to crawl around a circle.
 That unit is called a 'radian', and that's how you measure angles in calculus.